 5:47 AM: Dehradun

-Dire times call for dire action, so I rang up a friend living at Panchkula and got prompt directions for the tyre market in Chandigarh which sounded like ‘Man.ma..’, at this point my mind was not registering anything.
+I rang up a friend living at Panchkula and got prompt directions for the tyre market in Chandigarh which sounded like ‘Man.ma..’, at this point, my mind was not registering anything.
 I thanked him for his help and moved.

-I was lucky the next place I stopped was a shopping complex, it was not an ordinary shopping complex!
-You see, it was a tyre showroom just the make of my tyres.
+I was lucky the next place I stopped was a shopping complex; it was not an ordinary shopping complex!
+The first shop I reached was a tyre showroom itself and not just that it was the same make of my tyre as well.
 Overflowing with ‘lucky-motions’, I parked my bike and went in.
-They did not have the tubes available for my bike.
-Annoyed with such shortish luck I might have shown a bit of frustration to the shopkeeper but the friendly shopkeeper suggested me to take this up with the MRF supplier.
-As lady luck would have it that supplier was nearby and he pointed me that way.
+Unfortunately, they did not have the tubes available for my bike but he pointed me to a supplier not far from his shop.

 I have just passed the TC and there was no sign of nomads.
 Another halt for ‘ring a ding’, and finally it figured that I had turned a little earlier at TC run about.
-I finally caught up with ‘the nomads’.
-It was my first meeting with Manish, Sid (Sid) and Jatin I had already met up with Lovey and Sudheer.
+I finally caught up with them.
+It was my first meeting with Manish, Sid and Jatin.
+I already knew Lovey and Sudheer.

-We left for NH 21a towards Ropar, till now it was an easy ride, driving nice and slow for me but now it felt that I was driving in an alien world.
+We left for NH 21a towards Ropar.
+I was driving nice and slow until now.
+But now I felt like riding in an alien world.
 The NH21 was a four-lane highway passing through miles of farming lands.
-I could see speedometer touching 80-90Kms, still most of the time I was trailing the group probably because I was a greenhorn to biking still and these were youngsters I was now riding along with.
+I could see speedometer touching 80-90km, still most of the time I was trailing the group probably because I was a greenhorn to biking still and these were youngsters I was riding along with.

 2:00 PM: Jatin “The unstoppable”